evangoer/sphinx_dev/sffms/README.rst

-You can use this package to author short stories and novels without having to write any raw LaTeX, while still taking advantage of Sphinx's flexible HTML and ePub capabilities.
+You can use this package to author short stories and novels without having to write any raw LaTeX, while still taking advantage of Sphinx's flexible HTML and EPUB capabilities.

 .. note:: The sffms Builder only supports a small number of directives
           and roles that are appropriate for fiction writing, such as